Why is this medication prescribed?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Store terbinafine tablets away from light.
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Symptoms of overdose may include the following:

 - abdominal pain

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your body's response to terbinafine.
+Your doctor will order certain lab tests before you begin treatment and during your treatment.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.